Nebraska Medicine: 2020: COVID-19 pandemic response

+2022–present

+In the years following the pandemic, several building projects were completed, with others under construction, including the Community Wellness Collaborative, in 2023; and the Innovation Design Unit on the Nebraska Medical Center campus, in 2024; and the Nebraska Medicine–Bennington Health Center, expected to open in late 2025.

+In August 2024, in partnership with UNMC, Project Health was announced.
+The facility would be 400 feet tall and would be used by both UNMC and Nebraska Medicine.
+In December 2024, Nebraska Medicine opened the Fred & Pamela Buffett Cancer Center – Kearney, a new development that houses the former Heartland Hematology Oncology practice which joined Nebraska Medicine in 2021.

+In January 2025, Nebraska Medicine opened the Innovation Design Unit on the 6th floor of University Tower.
+Focused on new technologies for hospital care; it combines inpatient care, research, and education, along with a development space to foster newer approaches.
+In June 2025, Nebraska Medicine announced it would be developing a healthcare center as a part of the Gretna Landing development in Gretna, Nebraska.

 Operations and staff

 Nebraska Medicine's primary care clinics use a "patient-centered medical home model of care," which involves giving patients a "team" of healthcare providers, including "primary care doctors, pharmacists, nutritionists, behavioral health professionals and other providers", such as social workers and dietitians.
-Primarily serving the metro Omaha area and several counties in Iowa, in 2019, it had 33,606 discharges, 1.06 million outpatient visits, and 95,040 emergency room visits.
+Primarily serving the metro Omaha area and several counties in Iowa, during its 2024 fiscal year, it had 31,147 discharges, 842,310 in-person primary and specialty patient visits, 91,269 telehealth visits, and 97,800 emergency department visits.

 Nebraska Medicine operates emergency departments out of its two major hospitals in Omaha and Bellevue.
-Nebraska medicine's main campus, Nebraska Medical Center, is located in midtown Omaha and anchored by several multi-story buildings and facilities.
-Additional facilities in Omaha include nine outpatient clinics, Nebraska Orthopaedic Hospital and Bellevue Medical Center.
-Overall the company has 809 licensed beds.
-Primarily serving the metro Omaha area and several counties in Iowa, in 2019, it had 31,004 discharges, 426,923 outpatient visits, and 91,800 emergency room visits.
+Nebraska Medicine's main campus, Nebraska Medical Center, is located in midtown Omaha and anchored by several multi-story buildings and facilities.
+Additional facilities include over 70 outpatient clinics serving 809 licensed beds.